loicdescotte/loicdescotte.github.io/_posts/2015-06-03-play24-compile-time-di.md

  - Compile time
 ---

+**Update 23/07/2015 : How to add stop hooks for your modules, how to inject play modules (WSClient, I18n, Cache, ...)**

 Play Framework, in its new version, provides a lot of new stuff to handle dependency injection at runtime, using Guice.
 With Scala, I always prefer using compile time dependency injection, as it allows to see errors as soon as possible.
 I must also admit that I find compile time DI a lot more elegant as it needs no container or proxy at runtime!